quickapps/docs/en/user's-guide/taxonomy-plugin.rst

 Classifying content
 -------------------

-After the vocabulary is assigned to the content type's Taxonomy field, you can start classifying content.
+After the vocabulary is assigned to the content type’s Taxonomy field, you can start classifying content.
 The field with terms will appear on the content editing screen when you edit or *add new content*.